 If you have a passion for hair, start your career as a Barber Apprentice.
 As a Barber Apprentice, you’ll cut, trim, shampoo and style hair, provide scalp treatments and give facial massages.
 Gain the responsibility and accountability to keep your work area and tools clean, as well as keeping records of clients treatments and appointments.

 - Train for just two years with combined work on-the-job and in the classroom of over 2,000 hours.

 - Begin a rewarding career with no student debt--in fact, you’ll get paid to attend classes!

 - Upon completing the program and passing your State Barber License exam, you’ll become a licensed barber, ready to continue your career and pursue your passion for hair.

-Persons who want to become barbers should exhibit finger dexterity, a sense of form and artistry, and they should be able to deal well with the public.
+You must be in good physical health and able to stand for long periods of time, possess finger dexterity, a sense of form and artistry and be able to work well with the public.

 - To begin identifying or planning your apprenticeship, contact the local Apprenticeship Training Representative at 262-564-3210.